 Constance now reveals that the citizens' appraisal of her "self-sacrifice" and the nieces' attitude was flawed and inaccurate on both counts: she reports that she does not deserve "praise" for her sacrifice, and the nieces, Irene and Mary, do not deserve the town's scorn for their disrespect for her.

 Third Movement: "I reared them, I cared for them, true enough!"

-Constance admits that, indeed, she did raise them and she cared for them, but while she was doing so, she "poisoned" the girls’ minds "With constant reminders of the dependence."
+Constance admits that, indeed, she raised them and cared for them, but while she was doing so, she "poisoned" the girls' minds "With constant reminders of the dependence."

 Constance's confession perhaps reveals a measure of remorse for her failure with her nieces, but on the other hand, she seems to be gloating that the town got it so wrong about her relationship with them.

 Dramatic Reading of "Chase Henry"

 When I died the priest denied me burial

 The which redounded to my good fortune.

 For the Protestants bought this lot,